LaxarJS/laxar/docs/api/runtime_services.js.md

    var currentTimestamp = axTimestamp();
 };
 ```

+### <a name="axControls"></a>axControls
+Provides access to the control-implementation-modules used by a widget.
+Further documentation on the api can be found at the *controls_service* module api doc.

 ### <a name="axGlobalEventBus"></a>axGlobalEventBus
 The global event bus instance provided by the LaxarJS runtime.
 Widgets **should never** use this, as